 However, for long-distance moves, you may need to cancel utilities in your current city.
 You’ll then want to set up utilities with the new company wherever you’re moving to.

 Be sure to consider what your current and new places include.
 If that’s different, you may need to set up new utilities, even if you’re only moving a few miles away.
+For example, if you’re moving far away to Alaska, then you should do your research on Alaska internet providers before you move.

 4. Change Your Address